skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 * The location where they will meet Noreeno is known to have a lot of ruins.

-Eomer returns to the inn.
+Eomier returns to the inn.
 They have a free day to spend in town, and then they must head off to Vale Calma to meet with Magistrate Noreeno and find out what job he has for them...